When “Your Quiet” Becomes Their Weakness

 What Gray Rock Is NOT

 It's also not about being rude or ignoring someone in an aggressive way.
-That's still giving them reaction, just a negative one.
+That's still giving them a reaction, just a negative one.
 Gray Rock is neutral.
-Gray Rock is boring.
+It's uninteresting.
 Gray Rock is the conversational equivalent of watching paint dry.

 And it's definitely not about allowing someone to mistreat you without consequence.
-Gray Rock is a survival strategy, not a long-term relationship solution.
-Sometimes the gray rock period is exactly what you need to create enough space to make a real exit.
-Sometimes it's what you use while you build your resources.
-But it's not a permanent residence.
+Take heed, Gray Rock is a survival strategy, not a long-term relationship solution.
+Sometimes the gray rock period is exactly what you want to create enough space to make a real exit.
+It's what you need while you build up your resources.
+But, for heaven's sake, it's not a permanent residence.

 The Nervous System Piece